5 Common Tax Questions About Home Business Deductions

-There are many different expenses a business can deduct.
-Probably more than you think.
-Home business deductions come in two categories: direct expenses and indirect expenses.
+There are many different expenses a home business can deduct.
+These deductions come in two categories: direct expenses and indirect expenses.

 Direct expenses are those directly related to creating your product or providing services.
-For example, if you're a blogger, your web-hosting and domain name purchase/renewal would be a direct expense.
+For example, if you're a blogger, your web-hosting and domain name purchase or renewals would be a direct expense.

 Indirect costs are those that can't be linked to the outcome of a specific product, but are needed to sustain the business.
 Examples of an indirect cost would be Internet access, which not only allows you to blog, but also to market, email, provide customer support, etc. You can get an idea of the types of things of you can deduct by reviewing this list of possible deductions.

 While writing off expenses sounds easy and straightforward, you need to be careful that you don't take a full deduction when only part of the expense was used in business.
 For example, if you purchase a new computer for your business, but also use it for personal use like storing photos, music, and games, you will need to keep track of your business use and deduct only that percentage.
 Another area to watch for business vs personal use is your cell phone.
 If you use your cell phone for both business and personal, you will need to track what percentage of your time is used on business calls vs. personal calls.